Kurenti/UnityKurent/README.md

 # UnityKurent

-This is the unity version of game Kurent made for clas RGTI at University of Ljubljana, Faculty of Computer and Information Science.
+This is the unity version of game Kurent made for class RGTI at University of Ljubljana, Faculty of Computer and Information Science.

 The game is available to play on windows - download the folder Builds/Windows and run UnityKurent.exe.